 - The three most famous Celtic symbols of Ireland are the green Shamrock, the harp, and the Celtic cross.

 - Many Irish family names start with “Mac” or “O’…”, which means respectively “son of …” and “grandson of …” in Gaelic.

-- At a height of 688 metres above the Atlantic Ocean, Croaghaun (on Achill Island) are the second highest cliffs in Europe.
+- At a height of 688 metres above the Atlantic Ocean, Croaghaun (on Achill Island) are the second-highest cliffs in Europe.
 The highest is in Cape Enniberg in the Faroe Islands.

 - Over 70-80 million people worldwide claim Irish ancestry, however, it is hard to estimate exact numbers.
 The leading cause for such a number is the massive emigrations due to famine and the search for better opportunities abroad, especially America in the 1800s.

-- Irish is a Gaelic language belonging to the Celtic side of the Indo-European language tree, and not much alike English at all.
+- Irish is a Gaelic language belonging to the Celtic side of the Indo-European language tree, and not much like English at all.
 It’s still the first spoken language in Galway, Kerry, Cork, and Donegal, smaller areas of Waterford, Mayo, and Meath.

 - Ireland is one of the best countries in the world for gender equality.
 We have had two female presidents.

 - Hook Lighthouse is thought to be the oldest working lighthouses in Europe, or possibly in the world.
 Located at Hook Head, in County Wexford, the present structure was completed either in 1172 or in 1245, although the first lighthouse on that spot dates back to the 5th century.